-In the Cumberland Council area, Manufacturing had the largest total imports by industry, generating $3,646 million in 2018/19.
+In Cumberland City, Manufacturing had the largest total imports by industry, generating $3,017 million in 2019/20.

 To get the full picture how each industry sector contributes to the regional or state economy, import data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 |Cumberland City - Constant prices||2019/20||2014/15||Change|